 Medical Cannabis Dosage in Children

-Medical cannabis is a personalised medicine.
+Medical cannabis is personalized medicine.
 However, extra challenges are faced in cases where children cannot fully express how cannabis-based medicine makes them feel.

 Approved cannabis-based drugs such as epidiolex come with a dosing regime based on the findings of clinical trials.
 Otherwise, doctors prescribing to pediatric cases follow the same up-titration method as adults, starting sub-therapeutically and gradually building up.